Is Thailand developing?

-Unfortunately, the Thai government and most Thai people still equate development with the wrong things.
-Instead of money being spent on bettering the infrastructure, it’s spent on backhanders to corrupt government and corporate officials.
+Unfortunately, the Thai government and many Thai people still equate development with the wrong things.
+Instead of money being spent on bettering the infrastructure, it is spent on backhanders to corrupt government and corporate officials.

 Instead of a proper world-class airport being built (Suvarnabhumi), one is built that looks beautiful but has never worked properly (horrendously long immigration lines, poorly trained personnel, cracks in the runway, inefficient air conditioning, long walks to arrival and departure areas).